kontinu/katacoda-scenarios/kubernetes-user/step1-create-a-cluster/step3.md

 # Deploying something to kubernetes

-Using kubectl run, it allows containers to be deployed onto the cluster - `kubectl create deployment first-deployment --image=katacoda/docker-http-server`{{execute}}
+Using kubectl run, it allows containers to be deployed onto the cluster -

+`kubectl create deployment first-deployment --image=katacoda/docker-http-server`{{execute}}

-The status of the deployment can be discovered via the running Pods - `kubectl get pods`{{execute}}
+The status of the deployment can be discovered via the running Pods & the Deployment itself

+`kubectl get pods`{{execute}}

+`kubectl get deploy`{{execute}}

-Once the container is running it can be exposed via different networking options, depending on requirements.
+Once the Pod is running it can be exposed via different networking options, depending on requirements.
 One possible solution is NodePort, that provides a dynamic port to a container.

 `kubectl expose deployment first-deployment --port=80 --type=NodePort`{{execute}}